 Leapsome allows you to create a culture of continuous, learning-oriented feedback.
-These features integrates neatly with other modules of the Leapsome platform but can also be used stand-alone (here's an article on how to disable other modules).
+These features integrate neatly with other modules of the Leapsome platform but can also be used stand-alone (here's an article on how to disable other modules).

 - You decide who should see the feedback: Depending on the options enabled for your account, feedback is either completely private between you and the receiver, or can be shared with the manager of the person receiving feedback.
 Visibility settings cannot be changed retroactively, so if you give private feedback, it will remain private.

 - 'Praise' can be private or public.
-If you choose to give public praise, it will appear in your company's praise feed and - if your company has enabled our Slack integration - will be pushed to a dedicated Slack channels where other colleagues can see it.
+If you choose to give public praise, it will appear in your company's praise feed and - if your company has enabled our Slack integration - will be pushed to a dedicated Slack channel where other colleagues can see it.

 - Feedback is not anonymous.
 We believe that a digital platform is a tool that should enable real-life conversations.
 To be able to follow up with your colleagues on feedback received, you need to know who they are.
-If your company really wants to facilitate anonymous feedback, we can enable this option for you - just send us an email.

 - Before you start using the feedback module, you should check out the Skills page.
 It contains a best-practice framework for structured feedback.
 In this space, you can add company values or other skills that you deem relevant for your employees (see detailed article).
-You can even add skills for specific teams/departments (learn more).
+You can even add skills for specific teams / departments (learn more).
 We will use these dimensions to trigger more specific feedback during feedback sessions.

 - Just as you can give feedback to any colleague, you can also run self-reflections (see article), the results of which are only visible to you.